-Perhaps no other individual has had as great of a worldwide influence promoting this shift away from Christ’s affirmation of Scripture as infallible and inerrant than Wm.
+Perhaps no other individual has had as great of a worldwide influence in promoting this shift away from Christ’s affirmation of Scripture as infallible and inerrant as Wm.
 Paul Young, the author of the international bestseller “The Shack.”
 I personally read the book several times, first by myself, then to my wife and later to my children.
 When we saw the movie “The Shack” we all cried because we identified so much with the story.
 However, the great popularity of the novel and movie “The Shack” has emboldened him to give open expression to his denial of the Scripture’s inerrancy.
 He quotes the words of the prominent Neo-Orthodox theologian Thomas F. Torrance when he said: “We came up with the idea of inerrancy because we needed another mediator between God and man other than Jesus.”
 In response to this statement I would ask: “How can one even know with certainty that Jesus is the only mediator between God and man without believing that the Bible is the inerrant Word of God?”
 If we don’t believe in Christ’s own validation of Scripture as being infallible and inerrant, how can we know that it is reliable in its revelation concerning God, sin, redemption, the consummation or any other biblical theme, for that matter?

 After denying the inerrancy of Scripture, Wm.
 Paul Young concludes: “So now you’ve got to trust the Holy Spirit to be your teacher and say, ‘Okay, what are we putting our certainty in, the nature of this God that we are in relationship with, or in this kind of certainty of hermeneutical extrapolation that is without encounter?”
-So, apart from implying here that those who stand upon the Scriptures lack a personal relationship with God, he is saying that, since the Scriptures contain errors, we must learn to trust the Holy Spirit rather than relying upon the veracity of the Scriptures.
+So, apart from implying here that those who stand upon the Scriptures lack a personal relationship with God, he is saying that, since the Scriptures contain errors, we must learn to trust the Holy Spirit, rather than relying upon the veracity of the Scriptures.

 However, the Scriptures present no such tension between what the Bible says and what the Holy Spirit says.
-The Scriptures are repeatedly referred to by Jesus and the Apostles as being that which the Holy Spirit has spoken.
-(Matt 22:43; Mark 12:36; Acts 1:16; 28:25; Heb 3:7) Although the Spirit spoke through the human authors, the words which were spoken and written down were given through the Holy Spirit.
-As Peter says: “for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.”
-(2Peter 1:21)
+The Scriptures are repeatedly referred to by Jesus and the Apostles as being that which the Holy Spirit has spoken (Matt 22:43; Mark 12:36; Acts 1:16; 28:25; Heb 3:7).
+Although the Spirit spoke through the human authors, the words which were spoken and written down were given through the Holy Spirit.
+As Peter says: “for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2Peter 1:21).